 It’s the school who must pay if they make reasonable adjustments and they are never allowed to charge you for them.

-If your child is disadvantaged by something at school because of their disability there are two things you can ask them to do:
+If your child is disadvantaged by something at school because of their disability there are 2 things you can ask them to do:

 Schools don't have to make changes to the physical features of its site or buildings.
 Instead the local authority and the school must publish and implement plans to improve the accessibility of schools.
 These plans must also set out how access to lessons, school activities and information will be improved for disabled pupils.
 You could ask to see the plan for your child’s school and what steps have been taken to implement it.

 It’s not necessary for your child to have a statement of special educational needs (SEN) to ask the school for reasonable adjustments.
 And if your child has a statement of SEN, you may still need the school to make reasonable adjustments in addition to the support they get under their statement.